This article explains how to:

-We offer a choice of either a 5 or 7 point scale dependant on how granular you’d like your participant’s responses to be.
+We offer a choice of either a 5 or 7 point scale dependent on how granular you’d like your participant’s responses to be.

 To define the scale, simply type the range of responses you wish to present to you participants into the dialog boxes.

 You can also add, edit and copy/paste responses by clicking the 'Bulk edit' button and using the text field presented.
-Each line in the editor represents a seperate response.
+Each line in the editor represents a separate response.